One Direction: Significance

 One Direction greet Swedish fans in Stockholm, Sweden, in May 2012.

 One Direction is considered the most successful act in The X Factor history and one of the most successful music acts overall in terms of chart performance and sales, and have been described as sparking a resurgence in the interest in boy bands as well as forming part of a new "British Invasion" in the United States, along with acts like Adele.
 Considered the biggest British group since the Beatles, their popularity and fanaticism surrounding them has often been compared to Beatlemania, (Note: Attributed to several sources.) leading to former Beatles member Paul McCartney warning the band about pressure.
-One Direction were often dubbed as teen idols, (Note: Attributed to several sources.) and were subject to fan hysteria.
+One Direction were often dubbed teen idols, (Note: Attributed to several sources.) and were subject to fan hysteria.
 (Note: Attributed to several sources.)
 In one instance, Leicester Square was sealed off by police following the premiere of One Direction: This Is Us, where an estimated 70,000 fans were in attendance.
 Styles claimed in 2014 the band was bigger than the Beatles in terms of fame, although saying One Direction could not compete musically.
 McCartney disagreed with Styles.
 The group have appeared on several lists of the best boy bands of all time, best boy band albums, and best boy band songs.

 Neil McCormick of The Daily Telegraph attributed One Direction's success in North America to the rise of other pop acts such as Justin Bieber, with him stating that is demonstrated there was still a market for "clean cut, wholesome, whiter-than-white, middle class parent friendly pop".
 Bill Werde, a representative of Billboard magazine, commented, that the band had a lot of potential for major success prior to their breakthrough.
 On NPR, Maria Sherman noticed that before One Direction's breakthrough, boy bands were "off the radar" since NSYNC went on an indefinite hiatus in 2002.
 Many media outlets noted that One Direction were the first boy band to rise to and eventually surpass a level of popularity comparable to NSYNC, Backstreet Boys, and New Kids on the Block at their peaks.
 HuffPost wrote that "One Direction's level of fame surpassed anything that modern audiences had seen" and that "fans and non-fans alike widely agree that such intense levels of fandom hadn't been seen since the Beatles in the 1960s".
 NPR described the group as "one of the biggest boy bands the world had ever seen" and the group has been described as "the world's biggest boy band" as recently as 2020, four years since their hiatus.
 Rolling Stone named "What Makes You Beautiful" the sixth-greatest boy-band song of all time.
 Billboard named Four the best boy band album of the last thirty years, calling it "the absolute standard-bearer for the last decade of pop".
 One Direction's music is considered pop rooted in guitar rock.
 Rolling Stone called the group "one of the great rock bands of the 21st century."